Sport in India: Badminton

 Badminton is a popular sport in India, specifically in South India; people often play it as a recreational activity.
 The region has multiple badminton academies and coaching facilities.

 The Badminton Association of India (BAI) is the national governing body of badminton in India.
-It organises multiple national tournaments.

 In 2022, the Indian Badminton team won for the first time in the Thomas Cup, which is a badminton multinational tournament.

 P. V. Sindhu, Srikanth Kidambi, and pair Satwiksairaj Rankireddy and Chirag Shetty are ranked amongst the top ten in the current BWF world rankings.
 Prakash Padukone was the first player from India to achieve the number one spot.
 He was the winner of the All England Open Badminton Championships in 1980, which was later won by Pullela Gopichand in 2001.
 Srikanth Kidambi became the second male player to make it to the top spot in April 2018.
 In 2015, Saina Nehwal achieved the world number one BWF ranking, and she is the first ever Indian badminton player who won a medal at the Olympics, doing so in 2012.

 Sindhu is the first Indian to become the Badminton World Champion, which she achieved in 2019, and is the only badminton player from India to win two consecutive medals at the Olympic Games.
 In 2016, she won a silver medal, while in 2020, she won bronze.

 Doubles player Jwala Gutta is the only Indian to have been ranked in the top 10 in two categories: at number 6 with Valiyaveetil Diju in mixed doubles, and number 10 with Ashwini Ponnappa in women's doubles.
-Other successful players include Aparna Popat, Syed Modi, Chetan Anand, Parupalli Kashyap, Prannoy Kumar, Sameer Verma, Lakshya Sen, Ashwini Ponnappa, and N. Sikki Reddy.
+Other successful players include Aparna Popat, Syed Modi, Chetan Anand, Parupalli Kashyap, Prannoy H. S., Sameer Verma, Lakshya Sen, Ashwini Ponnappa, and N. Sikki Reddy.

 India has also won twelve medals at the BWF World Championships, with Sindhu being the only Indian badminton player to have won gold in 2019.
 At the BWF World Junior Championships, Nehwal is the only gold medalist for India, winning in 2008.
 At the Badminton Asia Junior Championships, Sindhu and Lakshya Sen are the only gold medalists for India, winning in 2012 and 2018 respectively.